ConduitNetwork/docs/integration_guides/Clouds/vmwarefusion/vmwarefusion.rst

    VMWARE FUSION HOST
       IP or URL of VMware Fusion Host
    WORKING PATH
-      Existing folder |morpheus| will write to on Host USERNAME
+      Existing folder |conduit| will write to on Host USERNAME
       Host Username
    PASSWORD